A doctor's guide to beating the Christmas hangover

 4. You’re damaging your guts

 You’ve all seen those movies where the hero sterilises a wound with a nearby bottle of vodka.
 Well, they do that because alcohol kills organic material.
-That’s why we all use alcohol gel these days as well.
+That’s why alcoholic-based gels and sanitisers are so widely used.

 Unsurprisingly, if you tip alcohol into your guts, you will start to destroy your gut lining.
 This causes local inflammation, which leads to nausea and vomiting, and systemic inflammation, leading to headaches, confusion, tremor, and, eventually, depression and anxiety.